KambalaFish/ShamirCipher/README.md

-# ShamirCipher for cryptography course
+# ShamirCipher for cryptography university course